Primary Navigation Mobile

 • Ceed isn’t at all bad to drive

-The 1.5-litre unit has much more power making it more suitable if you tend to do a lot of fast cruising or if you simply like having the extra performance in reserve.
+The 1.5-litre unit has plenty of oomph (140hp), meaning it’s suitable if you tend to do a lot of fast cruising or if you simply like having the extra performance in reserve.
 It’s not a particularly nice-sounding engine, but you won’t need to rev it out unless you’re really trying to beat someone away from the lights.
 It’s also available with an excellent seven-speed automatic gearbox, which shifts smoothly and doesn’t spoil the Ceed’s fuel economy.

 Kia Ceed driving